Keep a Lid on Things

 "Keep a Lid on Things" is a song by Canadian group Crash Test Dummies and was the first single from their 1999 album Give Yourself a Hand.
 The song featured a new sound for the group, most notably Brad Roberts using falsetto vocals.
+The song is featured in the 1998 film Dog Park.

 Track listing

 Lyrics written by Brad Roberts.
 Music written by Brad Roberts and Greg Wells.